 - No commission of any other criminal offenses during the probation period

-Probation lasts three years minimum for a first DUI offense, and it can easily last more.
-If you fail to comply with the terms and conditions of your DUI probation, such as driving and driving, it can result in a probation violation (PV).
+Probation lasts three years minimum for a first DUI offense and can easily last longer.
+Failure to comply with the terms and conditions of your DUI probation, such as driving and driving, can result in a probation violation (PV).
 If you violate probation, the judge can revoke your probation, give additional penalties without trial, and sentence you to jail.

-It’s crucial to know that probation is not a privilege, but a right.
+It’s crucial to know that probation is not a privilege but a right.
 Adhering to the terms of your probation means being granted an alternative to jail or prison, and it should not be taken lightly.
+Talk to our DUI lawyers in Costa Mesa, CA, today about the charges filed against you by the prosecutor.

 DUI Court Proceedings in Costa Mesa

-A majority of the individuals arrested for a DUI with a BAC exceeding .08%, are charged with two misdemeanor crimes: DUI under Vehicle Code 23152(a) and Driving with Excessive BAC under Vehicle Code 23152(b).
+Most individuals arrested for a DUI with a BAC over .08% are charged with misdemeanors: DUI under VC 23152(a) and/or Driving with Excessive BAC under VC 23152(b).
 With the help of an attorney, you can try to avoid a conviction for either of these offenses.

-Most California DUI cases involve several court dates, and can span over several months.
-During this time, your attorney will collect evidence, run motions, and negotiate with the judge and prosecutor to seek a dismissal or a reduction in the charges.
+Most California DUI cases involve several court dates and can span several months.
+During this time, your attorney will collect evidence, run motions, and negotiate with the judge and prosecutor to seek a dismissal or a charge reduction.

 If a settlement is reached involving you pleading to a DUI or a lesser charge, you can either come to court and plead in person before the judge, or your DUI lawyer in Costa Mesa can have you sign notarized documents outside of court.
-If no settlement is reached, the case will be set for a jury trial.
+The case will be set for a jury trial if no settlement is reached.

 Your DMV APS Hearing

-Once you’re released from custody after a DUI arrest, you are required to surrender your driver‘s license pending the DMV’s independent administrative suspension action.
-Because of this California requirement, you will be given a temporary driver’s license, referred to as the “pink paper”or DS367 form.
+Once you’re released from custody after a DUI arrest, you must surrender your driver’s license pending the DMV’s independent administrative suspension action.
+Because of this California requirement, you will be given a temporary driver’s license, referred to as the “pink paper” or DS367 form.

-This paper serves as a notice to notify the DMV within 10 days from the date of your arrest to request a DMV admin per se (APS) suspension hearing.
+This paper serves as a notice to notify the DMV within 10 days of your arrest to request a DMV admin per se (APS) suspension hearing.
 Costa Mesa DUI attorneys can make defense arguments during an APS hearing to attack evidentiary and procedural issues such as whether:

-If your APS hearing has a positive outcome, the DMV would set aside its suspension, similar to an acquittal in criminal court.
+If your APS hearing has a positive outcome, the DMV will set aside its suspension, similar to an acquittal in criminal court.
+Our Costa Mesa DUI attorneys will represent you at every hearing so you do not have to face the music alone.

 Facing a DUI is hard, but don’t worry alone.
-An experienced DUI defense attorney will know exactly how to proceed after looking at your case.
-They can fight for your best outcome and ensure you’re treated fairly during the process.
+After looking at your case, an experienced DUI defense attorney will know exactly how to proceed.
+They can fight for your best outcome and ensure you’re treated fairly.

 Our website is dedicated to helping those facing a DUI connect with the best possible DUI defense attorney for their case.
 We can get you in touch with an experienced DUI lawyer who will offer a FREE, no-strings-attached consultation to get started.